Skip straight to costs, setup types, or next steps.

 Unit Placement & Connection

-Tub levelled, chiller wired, filtration tested.
+Tub levelled and positioned, chiller connected and wired, filtration system installed and tested.

 Commissioning